Interfaces + Open Design / Foundation

 0:00

-AI as workflow
+AI is a workflow

 “Today we're breaking down the full AI design workflow from start to finish.
 We'll look at the current state of AI tools in Figma, how to set everything up, when to use Claude, Codeex, Claude Design, Figma, and...”